 We all know raw sprouts are full of nutrients.
 Raw sprouts are delicious to munch and they are also loaded with nutrients.
-They had been quite popular amid the health conscious.
-But they also carry harmful bacteria so concerns about their ill effects on pregnancy health have arisen.
+They had been quite popular amid the health-conscious.
+However, they also carry harmful bacteria which can have ill effects on pregnancy health.

 Raw sprouts like alfalfa can be an e-coli bacteria hazard.
-Raw sprouts like clover, radish and beans can lead to salmonella - a disease caused by the bacteria residing on the sprouts.
-The recent salmonella outbreak from raw alfalfa has lead to the issue of a warning to the public to stop consuming these raw sprouts.
-A single sprout can contain a highly infectious dose because the salmonella proliferate rapidly.
+Raw sprouts like clover, radish, and beans can lead to salmonella - a disease caused by the bacteria residing on the sprouts.
+The recent salmonella outbreak from raw alfalfa caused a warning to the public to stop consuming these raw sprouts.
+A single sprout can contain a highly infectious dose because the salmonella proliferates rapidly.
 The disease springs from the contaminated seeds when consumed.

 Rinsing sprouts will not help to remove the bacteria.
-Even home grown sprouts present risks of ailments if they are eaten raw or lightly cooked.
-In fact they are more risky that commercially produced raw sprouts because they are not disinfected by home growers in the same manner as commercial farmers sanitize their sprouts.
+Even homegrown sprouts present risks of ailments if they are eaten raw or lightly cooked.
+In fact, they are riskier than commercially produced raw sprouts because they are not disinfected by home growers in the same manner as commercial farmers sanitize their sprouts.

-It is better to eat cooked sprouts during pregnancy.
-Raw sprouts should be avoided completely as pregnant women have weaker immune systems and are more at risk of developing the food borne diseases spread by these sprouts.
+Raw sprouts should be avoided completely as pregnant women have weaker immune systems and are more at risk of developing the foodborne diseases spread by these sprouts.